Try @eslint-react/kit@beta

 // Usage

-Disallow defining components or hooks inside other functions (factory pattern).
-This is a simplified kit reimplementation of the built-in react-x/component-hook-factories rule.
+This is a simplified kit reimplementation of the built-in react-x/error-boundaries rule.

 }